stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 In short: Erlang's six behaviours, `gen_server`, `gen_statem`, `gen_event`,
 `supervisor`, `application` and `release`, are building blocks for reliable distributed systems.
-They abstract away the repetitive, difficult low-level and concurrent details and let the user focus on the semantics of their problem.
+They abstract away the repetitive, difficult, low-level and concurrent details, and let the user focus on the semantics of their problem.

 Many comments, including [one](https://news.ycombinator.com/item?id=34558745) from Robert Virding[^2], basically claim that one *needs* lightweight processes and message passing in order to implement behaviours.

-I don't think that's true, and I even sketched an implementation towards the end of that post.

-Since this appears to have been overlooked, or perhaps wasn't clear enough in the original post, I decided to write a separate post expanding on about how to implement behaviours without lightweight processes and message passing.
+Conceptually lightweight processes and message passing came before behaviours, as Robert points out.

+I can imagine that perhaps Erlang's concurrency model makes it easier to implement behaviours.

+But I don't think we can draw the conclusion that they are therefore *needed* for implementing behaviours (maybe they *were* needed in the special case of how Erlang evolved, but that's not my point, I'm talking about in *general*).

+My intuition is: there are other ways of doing concurrency than lightweight processes and message passing, a popular one is event-driven programming and perhaps it make sense to implement behaviours in that setting as well.

-My goal isn't to reimplement OTP, I'm merely understand the fundamental ideas behind behaviours, so that we can build upon and improve them.
+My goal isn't to reimplement OTP, merely understand the fundamental ideas behind behaviours, so that we can build and improve upon them (outside of Erlang/OTP).

 I think this is important because the understanding of behaviour isn't well established, unlike the idea of lightwight process and message passing.